 What is ATM Policy and Advocacy?

 Our Policy & Advocacy covers a wide range of activities that influence policy decision-makers locally and nationally.
 Such advocacy includes meeting decision-makers to share information, experiences, and expertise on a range of issues affecting the community and society at large.
-Our policy & advocacy is about building long-term relationships, forming networks, and building public awareness around shared goals and challenges with the aim of changing policy and specific legislative measures that affect our service users at the grassroots level.
+Our policy & advocacy is about building long-term relationships, forming networks, and building public awareness around shared goals and challenges with the aim of changing policy and specific practices that affect our service users at the grassroots level.

 The purpose of policy & advocacy, what it does for the community?

-How we complete our researches?
+How we undertake our researches?